-The avoided cost of the natural gas IRP produces an annual and winter avoided therm value which an avoided delivery charge is added (represented by the demand portion of Schedule 150) to each.
+The avoided cost derived from the natural gas IRP results an annual and winter avoided therm value.
+Included with this is an avoided delivery charge (represented by the demand portion of Schedule 150) to each.

-The application of the avoided cost of energy to energy efficiency measures includes all interactive impacts upon the fuel specific to the measure (e.g. interactive impacts upon electric consumption by electric programs) as well as cross-fuel (e.g. interactive impacts upon natural gas usage as a result of an electric program).
+The application of the avoided cost of energy to energy efficiency measures includes all interactive impacts upon the own fuel (e.g. interactive impacts upon electric consumption by electric programs) and cross fuel (e.g. interactive impacts upon natural gas usage as a result of an electric program).